-- This is a weekend intensive course consisting of three consecutive sessions: 6-10pm Friday evening and 10am – 4pm Saturday & Sunday.
-Choose either 24 – 26 August or 19 – 21 October 2018.
+- This is a weekend intensive course consisting of three consecutive sessions: 6-10pm Friday evening, 24 May, and 10am – 4pm Saturday 25 & Sunday 26 May 2019.
 You must be able to attend all three sessions.

 What You Will Learn

 - The nuts and bolts about glaze ingredients and their functions in a glaze